-WebTrust for CAs audit: This audit is performed by a Qualified Auditor.
+A Qualified Auditor performs this audit.
 A Qualified Auditor means a natural person, Legal Entity, or group of natural persons or Legal Entities that collectively possess the following qualifications and skills:

 - Independence from the subject of the audit; - The ability to conduct an audit that addresses the criteria specified in a WebTrust for Certification Authorities v2.0; - Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function; - (For audits conducted in accordance with the WebTrust standard) licensed by WebTrust; - Bound by law, government regulation, or professional code of ethics; and - Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage.